 Stick to what your site offers or is all about.
-Trying to incorporate diverse topics and writing about them will not only confuse your users but would also hinder the search engine ranking of the site.
+Trying to incorporate diverse topics and writing about them will not only confuse your users but will also hinder the search engine ranking of the site.
 For instance, if your site is about real estate, then write about the same domain.
 Stay with what is relevant to your readers.
-The purpose of blogs and articles is to establish yourself as an expert in the respective field and write from the user perspective.
+The purpose of blogs and articles is to establish yourself as an expert in the respective field and write from the user’s perspective.

 Don’t be Jack Of All Trades King Of None.

-7. Don’t Forget About on Page SEO:
+7. Don’t Forget About Page SEO:

-Although meta descriptions and meta titles do not matter for SEO that much still it’s important and beneficial to add them to the site.
+Although meta descriptions and meta titles do not matter for SEO that much it’s important and beneficial to add them to the site.
 You can easily edit your web pages on search engine results pages.
 Don’t stuff many keywords but rather describe the contents in 156 or fewer characters.
 Also, include a summary to get searchers to click on the link.

 If you have a WordPress site and the Genesis Framework, you can do it on each page and post.
 Or just install the Yoast SEO plugin and edit them there